 Natalie tells her story of having had two missed miscarriages - one during lockdown - and how she turned to the Miscarriage Association helpline for support.
 If you're looking for more information about the impact of coronavirus on your care please have a look at the link at the bottom of this page.

 We were handed the Miscarriage Association card by a nurse...
 I found great comfort in knowing I could ring them if I needed someone.
-Especially at the moment when everyone is so frightened by what is going on in the world, that I didn't feel a burden on anyone as the woman I spoke to make me feel at ease.
+Especially at the moment when everyone is so frightened by what is going on in the world.
+I didn't feel a burden on anyone as the woman I spoke to made me feel at ease.

 My husband and I have been trying for a baby for 5 years.
 We have had two missed miscarriages.
 One during this pandemic and one a year ago.